-The Department of Labor Fiduciary Rule is the result of a thorough, transparent, multiyear process and it should move forward, as originally scheduled, without delay or obstruction.
+The Department of Labor Fiduciary Rule is the result of a thorough, transparent, multiyear process and it should continue to be implemented, without delay or obstruction.
+In the most recent comment period the Department received 178,000 comments in favor of this important Rule and 15,000 against it.

 Four recent court rulings found in favor of the rule, noting that delay is not in the public interest.
 U.S. District Judge Daniel Crabtree opined: "Any injunction thus will produce a public harm that outweighs any harm that plaintiff may sustain from the rule change."